VilleHuupponen/VilleHuupponen/README.md

 Here are some of my recent projects:

 ### [Tic-Tac-Toe Game](https://github.com/VilleHuupponen/tictactoe-showcase)
 A classic two-player Tic-Tac-Toe game.
+This was a school project, developed as the final assignment for one of my courses.
 Built with .NET MAUI and C#.

 **What I Learned:**
 - Gained extensive experience in C# programming and solidified my understanding of object-oriented programming (OOP) principles.